ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Single vCenter - vCenter is deployed automatically.
 A manual deployment of a backup server must be done to enable backups of this server to be made available at the other site to enable recovery.
 During failure of vCenter, some management functions are not available.
 However, workload VMs are still accessible.
 * vCenter HA - vCenter High Availability (HA) protects vCenter against failures by using an active-passive architecture that uses a three-node cluster with active, passive, and witness nodes.
 For more information about the VMware architecture pattern that must be manually deployed, see [vCenter High Availability](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.avail.doc/GUID-4A626993-A829-495C-9659-F64BA8B560BD.html){: external}.
 * Single NSX-T Manager cluster - The automation deploys three NSX-T Manager appliances in a cluster with a Virtual IP address.
 * Distributed NSX-T Manager cluster - The initial single NSX-T Manager cluster that is deployed automatically must be modified.
-So that an NSX-T Manager appliance is deployed into the additional sites by using the pattern that is used in regulated workloads multizone.
-For more information, see [NSX-T controllers](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-mzr#vrw-mzr-considerations-nsx).
 * Active-DR NSX-T data plane - This pattern is suitable for where the network latency between data centers is more than 10 ms but less than 150 ms, such as across regions.
 For more information, see [NSX-T Data Center Multisite](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-5D7E3D43-6497-4273-99C1-77613C36AD75.html){: external} and also [NSX-T Multi Location Design Guide](https://communities.vmware.com/t5/VMware-NSX-Documents/NSX-T-Multi-Location-Design-Guide-Federation-Multisite/ta-p/2810327?attachment-id=107432){: external}.
 * Active-Active NSX-T data plane - This pattern is suitable for where the network latency between data centers is less than 10 ms, such as between availability zones in the same region.
 For more information, see [NSX-T Data Center Multisite](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-5D7E3D43-6497-4273-99C1-77613C36AD75.html){: external} and also [NSX-T Multi Location Design Guide](https://communities.vmware.com/t5/VMware-NSX-Documents/NSX-T-Multi-Location-Design-Guide-Federation-Multisite/ta-p/2810327?attachment-id=107432){: external}.
 * Stretched L2 capable - It is possible to do the stretching of layer 2 NSX-T overlay segments across virtual data centers.